Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Tour through one of the most scenic and dramatic regions of France, dominated by the lovely river valleys of the Lot, Tarn and Dordogne.

-• Discover the unique history of the Cathars and their cities and castles in Carcassonne and Albi.
+• Discover the unique history of the Cathars and the Albigensian Crusade through the medieval heritage of Toulouse, Carcassonne and Albi.

 • On the Larzac plateau, explore the Templar and Hospitaller territories and their Commanderies, monastic farms supporting their war effort in the Holy Land.

-• In Rodez experience the creative cuisine of Michelin-starred chef Michel Bras and discover the artistic world of Pierre Soulages ‘the painter of black and light’.
+• In Rodez, discover the artistic world of Pierre Soulages ‘the painter of black and light’.

 • Delve into the medieval world and visit its unique frontier towns, bastides, such as Cordes-sur-Ciel and Monpazier; visit châteaux that were once medieval fortresses but later became majestic palaces surrounded by fine gardens.